Shelly1229/openssl_sign_verify_encrypt_decrypt/README.md

 # openssl_sign_verify_encrypt_decrypt
 This is a program that implements authentication and key management.
-It includes RSA algorithm, a hybrid algorithm that combines ECDSA and AES.
+It includes RSA algorithm(C++/Python), a hybrid algorithm that combines ECDSA and AES(C++) and a hybrid algorithm that combines DES and DSA(Python).

-c++_openssl includes two algorithms to authenticate, encrypt and decrypt string information, and calculate runtime.
+c++_openssl includes two algorithms(RSA and ECDSA_AES) to authenticate, encrypt and decrypt string information, and calculate runtime.

-c++_openssl_json includes two algorithms to authenticate, encrypt and decrypt json information, and calculate runtime.
+c++_openssl_json includes two algorithms(RSA and ECDSA_AES) to authenticate, encrypt and decrypt json information, and calculate runtime.

+python_rsa_dsa_des includes two algorithms(RSA and DSA_DES) to authenticate, encrypt and decrypt json information, and calculate runtime.

 running environment:Linux

-language:C++
+language:C++,Python

+# Running C++ program
 ## install C++ dependencies
 sudo apt-get install make